 Using Salvage Value to Determine Depreciation

 The estimated salvage value is deducted from the cost of the asset to determine the total amount that is depreciable on an asset.

 For example, Company A purchases a computer for $1,000.
 The company estimates that the computer’s useful life is 4 years.
-This means that the computer will be used by Company A for 4 years and then sold afterward.
+It means that the computer will be used by Company A for 4 years and then sold afterward.
 The company also estimates that they would be able to sell the computer at a salvage value of $200 at the end of 4 years.
 The company follows a straight-line depreciation method.

 The depreciable value of this computer is determined by taking the purchase price and subtracting it from the estimated salvage value.
-In the example above, the total depreciation on this computer would be $1,000 – $200 = $800 depreciated over 4 years (the useful life of the asset).
+In the example above, the total depreciation on this computer would be $1,000 – $200 = $800 depreciated over four years (the useful life of the asset).
 If the company uses a straight-line depreciation method, the computer would be depreciated annually by $200 ($800 / 4).

 Download the Free Template